sunyong6666/ICreateRobot-ICQbot-docs/docs/ICQbot/08FaultAnalysisandsolution/01HardwareIssues.md

 ## ICQbot Xiao Q Robot Randomly Powers On/Off
 ![](img/Hardware04.png)

-    1. **The button is stuck in the stain**: Clean buttons with alcohol or electronic cleaner to prevent malfunction due to dirt buildup.
+    1. The button is stuck in the stain ： Clean buttons with alcohol or electronic cleaner to prevent malfunction due to dirt buildup.

 ---

-##